jimmyo6270/apcsa-freedom-project/blog/entry02.md

 I came across an issue when I opened it on my own device because the school issued macbook started to struggle when I put a lot of assets into the workspace.
 It eventually crashed and I couldn't go any further than that.
 I might consider switching to another tool or project.

+I plan to learn more about my project then start to experiment more with RealityKit.
+I also will try to find a way around this problem of the school macbook being unable to run what I want it to run.
+I plan to get started with the UI which will display on RealityKit then afterwards I will move on to displaying some more complicated models like meshes and stuff.
+I will also learn how to create timers and functions that will run my game.

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)